Sensei Robert Morgan (6th dan - rokudan)

 Sensei Robert Morgan, along with Crystal Schatz, provides leadership and instruction in our junior karate program.
 In fact, Robert himself went through this same program over 25 years ago.
-Robert has achieved the rank of godan (5th degree black belt), and is a 'B' class international referee.
+Robert has achieved the rank of rokudan (6th degree black belt), is a graduate of the ISKF instructor trainee program and is a 'B' class international referee.

 Robert is an excellent instructor.
 He is patient and thoughtful while at the same time managing to bring out the very best in our students.
 Robert practices what he preaches and sets a great example in the karate he performs and his training regime.
 He is a valued supporter of ISKF karate in Calgary, is enrolled in the ISKF Instructor program and travels to many of the various karate events that take place each year.

-Professionally, Robert is an IT consultant having gained a master’s degree in computer science.
+Professionally, Robert is a software developer having gained a master’s degree in computer science.
 He lives in Calgary with his family.

 Here are some of Robert’s tournament achievements.